-Volunteers help stock & organize our Food Bank shelves, process incoming food donations and/or walk clients through our Food Bank, assisting our clients with food item selection according to family size and EFAA guidelines.
-Our volunteers serve ~300 families per week with food and we need an army of volunteers to help us accomplish this important work!
+Volunteers help stock & organize our Food Market shelves, process incoming food donations and/or accompany participants through the market, assisting our participants with food item selection according to family size and EFAA guidelines.
+Our volunteers serve ~300 families per week and we rely on an army of volunteers to help us accomplish this important work!

 Ability and willingness to be physically active, have an interest in working with people and perform light to moderate lifting.
 Spanish speaking abilities are helpful but not required.
 Must be 15 years old, or at least 12 and in the company of an adult.

-Volunteers serve as Shift Leaders in our Boulder Food Bank.
+Volunteers serve as Shift Leaders in our Food Market.
 Our volunteers serve ~300 families per week with food and our Shift Leaders ensure that the day-to-day operations run smoothly.

-Activities include meeting, greeting & training new volunteers, orienting new volunteers to the daily Food Bank activities, sorting food, stocking shelves, leading volunteers during your shift, answering basic questions about the food bank, handling incoming donations, assisting clients through the food bank to select items, cleaning & organizing and assisting the Food Bank Manager with various projects.
+Activities include meeting, greeting & training new volunteers, orienting new volunteers to the daily Market activities, sorting food, stocking shelves, leading volunteers during your shift, answering basic questions about the market, handling incoming donations, assisting participants through the market to select items, cleaning & organizing and assisting the Food Market Manager with various projects.

 Ability and willingness to be physically active and to perform light to moderate lifting.
 Ability and willingness to serve in a leadership role.
 Leadership and teamwork experience required.

-This volunteer position works closely with our Food Bank Manager.
+This volunteer position works closely with our Food Market Manager.